aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 ### AWS account requirements

-This deployment requires you have public ACM certificate and DNS record available in your AWS account.
+Before deploying this solution, you must have the following set up in your AWS account:
+- A public SSL/TLS certificate from AWS Certificate Manager (ACM)
+- A DNS domain or subdomain configured in Route 53 or your DNS provider

 ### aws cdk bootstrap